fleetdm/fleet/handbook/queries/get-installed-window-software.md

 SELECT
   name AS name,
   version AS version
-  'opera_extensions' AS source
+  'chocolatey_packages' AS source
-FROM opera_extensions
+FROM chocolatey_packages
 UNION
 SELECT
-  name As name,
+  name AS name,
   version AS version
-  'safari_extensions' AS source
+  'atom_packages' AS source
-FROM safari_extensions
+FROM atom_packages
 UNION
 SELECT
   name AS name,
   version AS version
-  'homebrew_packages' AS source
+  'python_packages' AS source
-FROM homebrew_packages;
+FROM python_packages;
 ```

 ### Purpose